Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: System Model

-The objective in \eqref{eq:problem1_a} maximizes the total communication rate \(\sum_{n\in\mathcal N} R[n]\) across time by jointly optimizing the sensing duration ratio \(\delta[n]\), transmit power allocation, and UAV trajectories.
-Constraint \eqref{eq:problem1_b} enforces the cumulative radar MI \(R_{\min}^{\mathrm{MI}}\) to ensure reliable sensing.
-Constraints \eqref{eq:problem1_c} and \eqref{eq:problem1_d} limit the transmit powers of the communication and sensing signals within the capabilities of each BS.
-Constraints \eqref{eq:problem1_f} and \eqref{eq:problem1_g} set the initial and final UAV positions.
-Constraint \eqref{eq:problem1_h} limits the displacement between adjacent slots to satisfy speed limits.
-Constraint \eqref{eq:problem1_i} imposes a minimum distance among UAVs to maintain safe separation.
-Together these constraints ensure dynamic feasibility and airspace safety of the UAV assisted ISAC system.
+The objective in \eqref{eq:problem1_a} maximizes the total communication rate $\sum_{n\in\mathcal N} R[n]$ over the mission horizon.
+Under the adopted TDD protocol, $R[n]$ depends on the sensing duration ratio $\delta[n]$, the communication power allocation $\boldsymbol{\eta}^{c}[n]$, and the UAV trajectories $\{\mathbf{q}_k[n]\}$, while the sensing power allocation $\boldsymbol{\eta}^{s}[n]$ is used to satisfy the radar-MI and sensing-power constraints.
+Constraint \eqref{eq:problem1_b} imposes a cumulative radar-MI requirement over beam directions and time slots, allowing $\delta[n]$ to adapt to time-varying geometry and uncertainty.
+Constraints \eqref{eq:problem1_c} and \eqref{eq:problem1_d} limit the BS communication and sensing powers.
+Constraints \eqref{eq:problem1_f} and \eqref{eq:problem1_g} specify the initial and final UAV positions.
+Constraint \eqref{eq:problem1_h} enforces the maximum-speed limit, and constraint \eqref{eq:problem1_i} guarantees safe separation among UAVs.
+Together, these constraints ensure the feasibility and safety of the UAV-assisted ISAC system.

-Due to the non-linear and coupled nature of the objective function and constraints, Problem \((\text{P}1)\) is a highly challenging non-convex optimization problem.
-The non-convexity primarily arises from the logarithmic rate function, the radar MI expression, and the joint dependence on trajectory and time allocation variables.
+Problem P1 is non-convex due to the logarithmic rate expression, the radar-MI term, and the coupling among trajectory, power allocation, and time division variables.